frouo/lembot-public-website/blog/index_/2021-07-15_keep-your-lemlist-export-minimalist-and-consistent.md

 head:
   title: "Lembot • Keep your lemlist export minimalist and consistent"
   meta:
-    title: "Keep your lemlist campaign result minimalist and consistent"
+    title: "Keep your lemlist export minimalist and consistent"
-    description: "Only export the data you care about: select which columns to export from lemlist so your sheets stay minimal and consistent"
+    description: "Only export the data you care about by selecting which columns to export from lemlist.
+So your sheet stays minimalist and consistent"
 card:
   title: "Keep your lemlist export minimalist and consistent"
-  description: "With lembot you can select which columns to export from lemlist so your sheets stay minimal and consistent"
+  description: "With lembot, only export the data you care about by selecting which columns to export from lemlist.
+So your sheet stays minimalist and consistent"
 coverUrl: "https://images.unsplash.com/photo-1550432163-9cb326104944"
 emoji: "🎓"
 date: "2021-07-15"